MaksimDzhangirov/backendBankExample/docs/part27-eng.md

 ```

 The last variable we define here is the `IMAGE TAG`.
 Basically, we will use
-the Github SHA of the commit to tag the image.
+the GitHub SHA of the commit to tag the image.
 It's reasonable, because
 each push to `master` will have different commit hash, so naturally, we
 would want to tag the image with a new version associated with that commit.
-Now in the run section, we will run 2 commands: the first one is `docker
+Now in the `run` section, we will run 2 commands: the first one is `docker
 build`, which will build and tag the image locally.
 And the second one is
 `docker push` to push the output image to ECR.
 All the variables we
 declared above are used in these 2 commands.